Willesley: The campsite

-The hall fell derelict and was bought by Leicestershire Scout district in 1952 along with a small area of land.
-The hall was demolished and the land became a Scout campsite, however, the hall required seven attempts before it gave way to explosives.
+The hall fell derelict and was bought by Leicestershire Scout district in 1952, along with a small area of land.
+The hall was demolished and the land became a Scout campsite; however, the hall required seven attempts before it gave way to explosives.
 Further land was later bought by the Scouts, with other areas becoming a fishing lake or adding to the golf facilities.

-Willesley Campsite is located one mile (1.6 km) south west of Ashby-de-la-Zouch.
-It occupies 14 acre of the old Willesley Hall estate (part of the original gatehouse is still visible).
-The campsite has fields, a wood, and its church (St. Thomas's).
+Willesley campsite is located 1 mi south-west of Ashby-de-la-Zouch.
+It occupies 14 acre of the old Willesley Hall estate; part of the original gatehouse is still visible).
+The campsite has fields, a wood and its church (St. Thomas's).

 Some areas of woodland at Willesley are owned by the Woodland Trust.
 These areas were surveyed in 2001 for evidence of ancient woodland.
-The survey showed that there was a continuity of managed woodland cover for at least 200 years.
-Still, there was no direct evidence of any continuity of cover since 1600.
-The site did not therefore qualify as ancient woodland.
+The survey showed that there was a continuity of managed woodland cover for at least 200 years; there was no direct evidence of any continuity of cover since 1600, so the site did not therefore qualify as ancient woodland.